Dear Friends’ Blogs I follow:

 Andrew C. Jerman

-~ Andrew is the dearest of dear friends, “chosen family” I would call him.
-I’ve known Andrew since we were both trying to pad our grades by taking an algebra 1 course during our first semester at Purdue.
-Even though we both received straight A’s on all the tests, the TA held quizzes on Football Saturdays which we missed causing both of us to get a D in the course.
-Anyway, I could go on and on about Andrew, weddings, travel, classes, family, Dead concerts, etc. But, the cold hard fact that he makes this list is simply he has made himself into one of the best damn luthiers specializing in electric mandolines in the country.
-He works mostly on commission but has several instruments for sale all the time.
-From time to time, he has drifted into the occasional electric guitars, ukuleles, or acoustic mandolins.
+~ Andrew is the favorite of dear friends, “chosen family,” I would call him.
+I’ve known Andrew since we were trying to pad our grades by taking an algebra one course during our first semester at Purdue.
+Even though we both received straight A’s on all the tests, the TA held quizzes on Football Saturdays, which we missed causing both of us to get a D in the course.
+Anyway, I could go on and on about Andrew, weddings, travel, classes, family, Dead concerts, etc. But, the cold hard fact is that Andrew has made himself into one of the best damn luthiers specializing in electric mandolines in the country.
+He works primarily on commission but has several instruments for sale.
+He occasionally drifts into electric guitars, ukuleles, or acoustic mandolins from time to time.
 Here is the link to his website.

 Friends’ Blog № 2